winterland1989/Action.js/README.md

 It looks like `Promise` with some differences:

-+ Add a `go` call when you want to fire an `Action`, and you can fire multiple times.
++ Add a `go` call when you want to fire an `Action`, and you can fire multiple times, which means `Action`'s lazily executed, so you can do retry/throttle...

 + If you come across an `Error`, just pass it down like normal values, see `safe/safeRaw` in next chapter.